-This year mixture of recordings, online and face-to-face:
+This year's lectures:

-Mondays 3-6 pm starting 4 Oct., no reading week.

-First two hours are the primary lectures, 3rd hour is discussion session (additional examples, discussion of problem sheets, computing tools, etc.).
+- Mondays 2-5 pm starting 3 Oct., no reading week. - First two hours are the primary lectures, 3rd hour is discussion session (additional examples, discussion of problem sheets, computing tools, etc.). - Venue: Birkbeck College MAL 532: - Lectures will be close to 2020/21 recordings. - There will be 9 problem sheets. - Some paper & pencil, some computing problems. - Due weekly Mondays 4 pm starting lecture week 3 through 11.

-Lectures at RHUL in Tolansky 125 and live-streamed via MS Teams.

-Lectures will be recorded; also last year's recordings available (and may be of better quality).

-There will be 9 problem sheets.

-Some paper & pencil, some computing problems.

-Due weekly Mondays 5 pm starting lecture week 3 through 11.

 Late submissions according to College policy (10% off for 24h, then no credit unless agreed).